chiara-rizzi/first-steps-analysis/README.md

 Unlike the MC weight, if you are looking at events that belong to the same physical process and that have been generated with the same settings, you typically would obtain distributions with the correct shape also without this weight (since, as mentioned before, it's the same for all the events in the same sample).
 But using properly this weight is instead essential to understand **how many events** we expect form a certain process.
-Therefore, it is an essential information also to compare how many eventd we expect e.g. for different signals, or for a specific signal and a background process.
+Therefore, it is
+a piece of essential information also to compare how many events we expect e.g. for different signals, or for a specific signal and a background process.

 In the ROOT files, this weight is stored in the variable `normweight`.